bpalij/clubhouse-gitlab-mr-integration/README.md

 # Clubhouse gitlab merge request integration
 Tampermonkey script, copies correct link for gitlab merge request integration with clubhouse

 # WARNING!
-NOT REALESED FOR NOW!
+PROJECT NOT MAINTAINED BECAUSE AUTHOR DOES NOT WORK WITH CLUBHOUSE NOW

 ## Installation